hapowers42/solid-color/README.md

 # solid-color
- website that makes a solid color take up the whole screen
+ simple website that makes a solid color take up the whole screen